megapose6d/megapose6d/README.md

 cd megapose6d && git submodule update --init
 ```
 ## 2. Set environment variables (optional)
-For convenience, please set the following environment variables:
+For convenience, the MegaPose data directory can be changed by setting the environment variable `MEGAPOSE_DATA_DIR`.
-- `MEGAPOSE_DIR`:  The root directory of the `megapose` project.
-- `MEGAPOSE_DATA_DIR`: (Optional) The root directory of the data directory.
 For example the data for the inference example will be downloaded to `MEGAPOSE_DATA_DIR/examples`.
-If not set, `MEGAPOSE_DIR/local_data` will be used.
+If not set manually, the directory `local_data/` under the project root will be used.

 ## 3. Install dependencies with conda or use the docker image
 We support running `megapose` either in a [`conda`](#conda-installation) environment or in a [`docker`](#docker-installation) container.
 For simplicity, we recommend using `conda` if you are not running on a cloud computer.
 Once you are done with the installation, you can head directly to the [inference tutorial](#inference-tutorial) or [dataset usage](#dataset).